hyperlearningai/legacy.app.ontopop.com/README.md

 ## Prerequisites

 - [NodeJS](https://nodejs.org/en/download/)
-- .env file (Request it by asking the team leader or check the documentation)
+- .env file (Copy it from .env-sample or request it from project leader)

 ## Installation